 In this district, legends of Napoli are everywhere…

 Palazzo Doria D’Angri

-This building is one of the most sumptuous of Neapolitan architecture.
+This building is one of the most sumptuous of Napoli architecture.
 It is in the heart of the historic center, along Via Toledo, in Piazza 7 Settembre.
 Originally there was another palace then demolished.
 Afterward, in the same spot, was built this palace designed by Luigi Vanvitelli, the sculptor and architect who built the Royal Palace of Caserta, and by his son Carlo.

 Palazzo Zevallos Stigliano stands out among the palaces of via Toledo.
 The particularity of this Neapolitan architecture is the large internal courtyard framed by a large eighteenth-century portal.
-Inside the majestic building there are permanent and temporary exhibitions and concerts.
+Inside the majestic building, there are permanent and temporary exhibitions and concerts.

 Since it is an ancient building that has been renewed several times, you can see ancient elements, such as stones, with modern structures made of glass and steel.
 Also, in the rooms of the upper floors, there is a permanent exhibition with paintings by the greatest artists of all time, just like Caravaggio!